ICE Grad Suzanne Cupps Elevates Family Traditions in NYC

 “Before ICE, I had no background in cooking,” she says.
 “It really introduced me to the fundamentals—how to work in a kitchen, understand processes, and build from there.”

-Her externship allowed her to put those skills into practice in a fast-paced restaurant environment.
+Reflecting back on her externship — the last portion of ICE's Culinary Arts program during which students work in a professional kitchen — she remembers how she had to put her new skills into practice in the fast-paced environment.
 The experience of working alongside seasoned chefs gave her the repetition and real-world learning she needed to sharpen her abilities.

 Now, with DZ’s up and running, Chef Suzanne is considering offering externships to current ICE students.